DCKento/Cyber-Rule-Format-Conversion-Tool/README.md

 The CRFCT tool has a simple web UI where users can paste a rule (or multiple rules) in a text box, select the desired output format from a dropdown menu, and click the 'convert' button to initiate the conversion.
 The tool will utilize the ChatGPT API, with the GPT-4 model, to perform the rule conversions.

 ## Usage Instructions:
-Open the RFCT web UI.
+Open the CRFCT web UI.

 Paste the rule(s) to be converted in the input text box.